 FAQs for Adult Learners

-Apprentices can be any age over 16 as long as they do not already have a degree or other Level 4 qualification or above and are not on any other government-funded training programme.
-There is no upper age limit meaning that it is now an option for adult learners and employees.
+Apprentices can be any age over 16 as long as they are not on any other government-funded training programme.
+There is no upper age limit meaning that it is an option for adult learners and existing employees.

 They are widely recognised by industry professionals and employers.
 They can be tailored to your job role and your employer’s business needs.
 You will receive expert tuition with plenty of support via monthly assessment visits and reviews at your place of work.
 It is a flexible training programme that works with your time schedules.